LonamiWebs/Telethon/readthedocs/extra/basic/getting-started.rst

    **More details**: :ref:`telegram-client`

-   See :ref:`telethon-package` for all available friendly methods.
+   See :ref:`telethon-client` for all available friendly methods.

 Handling Updates